 Okay, I know, that sounds very basic.
 Stick with me.

 The operative word in that advice is “right.”
 Many product descriptions are written to the entirely wrong audience.
 What do I mean?
 Well, first, who’s the target audience for, say, an X-Men action figure?
-It’s going to be played with by a child…but the product description is more likely to be read by a parent!
+A child is going to play with the toy, but the product description is more likely to be read by a parent!

 It’s not always immediately easy to figure out who the purchaser will be.
-For example, in the case of a piece of jewelry, say a pendant with a birthstone for each child in a family, who do you think the purchaser will be?
+For example, let’s look at a piece of jewelry.
+Think about a pendant with a birthstone for each child in a family.
+Who do you think the purchaser will be?
 It’s a necklace that’s clearly designed for a mother…but it’s very unlikely the mother will be doing the purchasing.
-It’s much more likely that the necklace will be purchased by a grown child, a spouse, or even a friend.
+Likely, the necklace will be purchased by a grown child, a spouse, or even a friend.

 And, since you know that the purchaser will fall into one of those audiences but you don’t know which one, you need to write to all of them!
 You need to convey the benefits of giving this necklace, which should also align with the benefits for the recipient of receiving it.